-Off the Coast of Maine, July.
+Off the Coast of Maine.
+July.

-One week ago I was fighting with musquetoes and flies, on the head waters of the Penobscot, and now that I am upon the ocean once more, I fancy that my feelings are allied to those of an old moose that I lately saw standing in a mountain lake, with the water up to his chin.
-The noble river which I have mentioned, is all my fancy painted it, and in spite of its insect inhabitants, I shall ever remember it with pleasure.
+A week ago I was fighting with mosquitoes and flies, on the head waters of the Penobscot, and now that I am upon the ocean once more, I fancy that my feelings are allied to those of an old moose that I lately saw standing in a mountain lake, with the water up to his chin.
+The noble river which I have mentioned, "is all my fancy painted it," and in spite of its insect inhabitants, I shall ever remember it with pleasure.

-The length of this stream from the mouth of its bay to where its principal branches come together, is about one hundred and forty miles; from this junction, to the fountain head of the west branch, the distance is supposed to be one hundred and fifty miles, while the east branch is probably only one hundred miles in length.
-Both of these streams rise in the midst of a mountain wilderness, looming above which is old Kathaden, the loftiest mountain in Maine, and elder brother to Mount Washington, in New Hampshire.
-The mountain is distant from Moosehead Lake only about twenty miles, but it towers into the sky so grandly, that nearly all the people who inhabit the northern part of Maine look upon it as a familiar friend.
-The two branches of the Penobscot run through a mountainous region, both of them abounding in rapids, though the west branch contains a number of picturesque falls.
-The soil of this region, generally speaking, is good, but remains in its original wildness.
-Its stationary inhabitants are few and far between; but it gives employment to about three thousand lumbermen.
-They spend the winter wielding the axe in the forests, and the spring and summer in driving down the stream logs which they have prepared for the saw-mills, which are mostly located on the lower part of the Penobscot.
-Nine months in the year they labor without ceasing, but usually appropriate to themselves a play spell of three months, which is the entire autumn.
-They are a young and powerfully built race of men, mostly New Englanders, generally unmarried, and, though rude in their manner, and intemperate, are quite intelligent.
-They seem to have a passion for their wild and toilsome life, and, judging from their dresses, I should think possess a fine eye for the comic and fantastic.
-The entire apparel of an individual usually consists of a pair of gray pantaloons and two red flannel shirts, a pair of long boots, and a woollen covering for the head, and all these things are worn at one and the same time.
-The head-covering alluded to, when first purchased, is what might be called a hat, but the wearers invariably take particular pains to transform the article into such queer shapes as to render it indescribable.
-Sometimes they take the crown and tie it in the shape of a fool's cap, and sometimes they trim the rims with a jack knife into many different fashions.
-Their wages vary from twenty to thirty dollars per month, and they are chiefly employed by the lumber merchants of Bangor, who furnish them with necessary supplies.
+The length of this stream, from the mouth of its bay, to where its principal branches come together, is about one hundred and forty miles; from this junction, to the fountain head of the west branch, the distance is supposed to be one hundred and fifty miles, while the east branch is probably only one 273 hundred miles in length.
+Both of these streams rise in the midst of a mountain wilderness, looming above which, is old Katahden, the loftiest mountain in Maine, and elder brother to Mount Washington, in New Hampshire.
+This mountain is distant from Moosehead Lake only about twenty miles; but it towers into the sky so grandly, that nearly all the people who inhabit the northern part of Maine, look upon it as a familiar friend.
+The two branches of the Penobscot, run through a mountainous region, both of them abounding in rapids, though the west branch contains a number of picturesque falls.
+The soil of this region, generally speaking, is good, but remains in its original wilderness.
+Its stationary inhabitants are few and far between;

+but it gives employment to about three thousand lumbermen.
+They spend the winter in wielding the axe in the forests, and the spring and summer in driving down the stream logs which they have prepared for the saw-mills, which are mostly situated on the lower part of the Penobscot.
+Nine months in the year they labour without ceasing, but usually appropriate to themselves a three months holiday, which is the entire autumn.
+They are a young and powerfully built race of men, mostly New Englanders, generally unmarried, and, though rude and intemperate in their manners, are very intelligent.
+They 274 seem to have a passion for their wild and toilsome life, and, judging from their dresses, I should think possess a fine eye for the comic and fantastic.
+The entire apparel of an individual usually consists of a pair of grey pantaloons, and two red flannel shirts, a pair of long boots, and a woollen covering for the head, and all these things are worn at one and the same time.
+The head-covering alluded to, when first purchased, is what might be called a hat; but the wearers invariably take particular pains to transform the article into such queer shapes, as to render it indescribable.
+Sometimes they take the crown and tic it in the shape of a fool's-cap, and sometimes they trim the rims with a jack-knife, into many different fashions.
+Their wages vary from twenty to thirty dollars per month; and they are chiefly employed by the lumber merchants of Bangor, who furnish them with necessary supplies.

-The Penobscot, I suppose, is unquestionably the most fruitful lumber river in the United States, and its pine and hemlock forests seem yet to be inexhaustible; and the State of Maine is indebted to the lumber business for many of its beautiful cities and towns.
+The Penobscot, I suppose, is unquestionably the most fruitful lumber river in the United States, and its pine and hemlock forests seem yet to be inexhaustible.
+And the State of Maine is indebted to the lumber business for many of its beautiful cities and towns.